Josiah96Zhang/Lemane/README.md

 **Since the training process is complex and easily to fall into a local minimum,** if you have a new dataset, three initialized distributions, i.e. Poisson distribution with t = 1 and t = 5, geometric distribution with a = 0.5, are suggested for training alphas and evaluation.

+**If you have any questions on hyperparameter settings and training process, feel free to contact us <zxy96cuhk@gmail.com> and we are willing to provide more suggestions or help to train our model on new datasets.**

 ### Training Process

-We suggest using **grid search** to set hyperparameters beta and gamma from {0.01, 0.1, 0.5, 1, 2, 3}, learning rate from {0.001, 0.005, 0.01, 0.05, 0.1, 0.5} for each initialized distribution. **Run 5 times and select the one with minimum loss** under each hyperparameter setting, i.e., you will get several groups of alphas for one task (link prediction or node classification) after the training process, each group is corresponding to a certain hyperparameter setting.
+We suggest using **grid search** to set hyperparameters beta and gamma from {0.01, 0.1, 0.5, 1, 2, 3}, learning rate from {0.001, 0.005, 0.01, 0.05, 0.1, 0.5} for each initialized distribution. **Run at least 5 times and select the one with the minimum loss** under each hyperparameter setting, i.e., you will get several groups of alphas for one task (link prediction or node classification) after the training process, each group is corresponding to a certain hyperparameter setting.

 **Examples**